 Your application will get notified about NFC tag detection events via the

 NFCEvent.
+This is independent of the mode.
 The most relevant event is the

 NFCEvent.ACTION_NDEF_DISCOVERED which is dispatched whenever an applicable NDEF NFC tag is detected.